 We have two of these costumes, and there is nothing cuter than seeing the two older boys all suited upcoming around the corner, ready to put out a fire.
 They can even dress in this one!
 Melissa and Doug have a great collection of role-playing costumes.
 Another favorite is the Race Car Driver shown here.

-Looking for a Breakfast Invitation that is already created?
+Looking for a Breakfast Invitation that has already created?
 This Magnetic Pattern Block Kit is sure to be a hit!
 Start with one card for each child.
 When completed, show them the other fun options.
 School-aged children will later focus on how multiple shapes come together for a larger object, so this pattern block kit is an important tool to expose young children.

 Bead sequencing is an enjoyable way to begin following two-step directions.
 Gather the beads you need to create the same sequence on the wooden card.
 This set is well-made and has also lasted for years in our home.